raspberrypi/documentation/installation/installing-images/mac.md

   sudo dd bs=1m if=path_of_your_image.img of=/dev/rdiskN conv=sync
   ```

    Replace `N` with the number that you noted before.
+Note the ```rdisk``` ('raw disk')
+   instead of ```disk```, this speeds up the copying.

    This can take more than 15 minutes, depending on the image file size.
    Check the progress by pressing Ctrl+T.

-    If the command reports `dd: /dev/rdisk2: Resource busy`, you need to unmount the volume first `sudo diskutil unmountDisk /dev/disk2`.
+    If the command reports `dd: /dev/rdiskN: Resource busy`, you need to unmount the volume first `sudo diskutil unmountDisk /dev/diskN`.

     If the command reports `dd: bs: illegal numeric value`, change the block size `bs=1m` to `bs=1M`.

-    If the command reports `dd: /dev/rdisk2: Operation not permitted` you need to disable SIP before continuing.
+    If the command reports `dd: /dev/rdiskN: Operation not permitted` you need to disable SIP before continuing.

-    If the command reports `dd: /dev/rdisk3: Permission denied`, the partition table of the SD card is being protected against being overwritten by Mac OS.
+    If the command reports `dd: /dev/rdiskN: Permission denied`, the partition table of the SD card is being protected against being overwritten by Mac OS.
 Erase the SD card's partition table using this command:

     ```
     sudo diskutil partitionDisk /dev/diskN 1 MBR "Free Space" "%noformat%" 100%